Lisa Trevor

-Lisa Trevor is a character in the Resident Evil video game series.
+is a character in the Resident Evil video game series.
 She is an addition to the 2002 remake of the original Resident Evil game.
-She is depicted in a monstrous form wearing a sewed mask of different faces and being largely invulnerable to damage due to experimentation done by injecting a virus into her.
-She is mentally unstable due in part to the death of her mother, who was also experimented on.
+She is portrayed as a grotesque or monstrous form, wearing a sewed mask of different faces.
+She is largely invulnerable to damage after being used in viral experimentation.

-Lisa was created by Shinji Mikami, who hoped to make people feel sympathetic and guilty once they discover her backstory.
-Lisa was positively received by critics, considered one of the most frightening and tragic characters in the Resident Evil series.
+Lisa was created by Shinji Mikami, who hoped that players would overcome their initial revulsion and develop sympathy for the character after learning her backstory.
+Lisa was positively received by critics, who considered her both one of the most frightening and tragic characters in the Resident Evil series.

 Concept and design

-Lisa Trevor is a human who was transformed into a monstrous form after being injected with a recently discovered virus called "Progenitor".
-This caused her to develop superhuman strength, though she experienced deterioration over time in part due to the loss of her mother.
+Lisa Trevor is a human who was transformed into a monstrous form after being injected with a recently discovered strain of virus.
+This caused her to develop superhuman strength, though she experienced deterioration over time, in part due to the loss of her mother.
 When Lisa's mental state deteriorated, she reacted aggressively against her captors and even killed a Spencer employee who tried to pass for her mother.
-In an attempt to give the face back to her mother, who had passed away as a result of the Progenitor trials, Lisa responded by ripping off the employee's face.
-Lisa has a collection of faces that she sews together and wears because she developed the habit of collecting and wearing them.
-When designing the remake of the original Resident Evil, director Shinji Mikami wanted to make players feel sympathetic to Lisa by reading thefiles on her backstory.
-Accompanying this, he ensured that the player could choose not to engage in combat with her in the final encounter.
-Mikami stated that he preferred that players not kill her, saying he wanted people to feel guilty for attacking an "innocent victim."
+Lisa ripped off the employee's face and attempted to return it to her mother, who had died as a result of the virus trials.
+Lisa has a collection of faces that she has sewn together and wears.

-When making the film Resident Evil: Welcome to Raccoon City, writer and director Johannes Roberts wanted to make her a three-dimensional character rather than "some creepy specter."
-He said that he was always fascinated by her character, describing her as "disturbing and ... strangely haunting."
+When designing the 2002 remake of the original Resident Evil (1996), director Shinji Mikami wanted to make players feel sympathy for Lisa by reading her backstory.
+He ensured that the player could choose not to engage in combat with her in the final encounter.
+Mikami stated that he preferred that players not kill her, saying he wanted people instead to feel sympathy for an "innocent victim".
+When making the film Resident Evil: Welcome to Raccoon City (2021), writer and director Johannes Roberts wanted to make her a three-dimensional character rather than "some creepy specter".
+He said that he was always fascinated by her character, describing her as "disturbing and ... strangely haunting".
 In the film, she is portrayed by Marina Mazepa.